jaeihn/Corpus-Annotation-MIT-OpenCourseware/team1.md

 - Please check out our statistics page!
 There are some interesting moments when we did the annotations.

-- In both Search by Title page and Search by Author page, you can search the readings based on different course topics, whether it is a book or paper, and whether it is required or optional in a MIT open course.
+- In both Search by Title page and Search by Author page, you can search the readings based on different course topics.
+  - For Type of Readings, you can choose whether they are Book, Academic Paper, or All to include both of them.
+  - For Readings to Include, you can choose whether they are Require, Optional in MIT open courses, or All to include both of them.
+  - Please click the Search button after making the selections.
+  - If no readings appear, that means no readings match the selections.
+Please make other selections and try again!